maksimr/performance/README.md

 - 🍆 - Rendering
 - 🍏 - Painting

-- *FOUC* - Flash of Unstyled Content
-- *jank* - is any stuttering, juddering or just plain halting that users see when a site or app isn't keeping up with the refresh rate

 **TL;DR**
 - 🔵 HTML markup is transformed into a Document Object Model (DOM)